Adelaide of Italy: Holy Roman Empress

 Adelaide remained in Rome for six years while Otto ruled his kingdom from Italy.
-Their son Otto II was crowned co-emperor in 967, then married the Byzantine princess Theophanu in April 972, resolving the conflict between the two empires in southern Italy, as well as ensuring the imperial succession.
-Adelaide and her husband then returned to Germany, where Otto died in May 973, at the same Memleben palace where his father had died 37 years earlier.
+Otto II was crowned co-emperor in 967, then married the Byzantine princess Theophanu in April 972, resolving the conflict between the two empires in southern Italy and ensuring the imperial succession.
+Adelaide and her husband returned to Germany, where Otto I died in May 973, at the same Memleben palace where his father had died 37 years earlier.

-After her coronation which increased her power as she was now consors regni and able to receive people from the entire Empire, her interventions in political decisions increased.
+After her coronation, which increased her power as she was now consors regni and able to receive people from the entire Empire, Adelaide's interventions in political decisions increased.
 According to Buchinger, "Between 962 and 972 Adelheid appears as intervenient in seventy-five charters.
 Additionally Adelheid and Otto I are named together in Papal bulls".
-She often protecting the ecclesiastic institutions, seemingly to gain a sphere of influence independent from that of her husband.
+She often protected the ecclesiastic institutions, seemingly to gain a sphere of influence separate from that of her husband.
 Between 991 and 993, the brothers of Feuchtwang wrote to her and requested to be "protected by the shadow of your rule from now on, we may be safe from the tumults of secular attacks".
 They promised they would pray for her so that her reign would be long and stable.